elliottlawson/kagi-mcp-server/README.md

 ### Ask an AI Assistant a Question Requiring Search

-For example: "Who was time's 2024 person of the year?"
+For example: "Use Kagi to search for who was time's 2024 person of the year?"

+The AI will use the `kagi_web_search` tool to perform the search, avoiding conflicts with other search tools.

 ## Debugging